How long does it take to buy a house?

 1. Get preapproved

-If you’ve been asking yourself “How long does it take to buy a house?”, one of the ways to keep that timeline short is to get preapproved for a mortgage.
+One way to shorten the process is to get preapproved for a mortgage.
 Getting preapproved shows that you’re serious about buying a house and confirms how much you can borrow.
 A mortgage lender will typically ask for information about your assets, income and credit history to make their assessment of what they’re willing to loan you for a home.
+Once approved, you’ll have between 60 and 90 days to make use of the preapproved loan.

 If preapproved, you’ll receive a loan estimate within three business days after applying for a mortgage that outlines your loan amount, interest rate and other loan details.
 It’s important to compare options, too.
 The Consumer Financial Protection Bureau recommends getting loan estimates from at least three different lenders.